Pandaroses/doubletapp/notes/nea.typ

 === Future Improvements
 In the future, i plan to improve the game by adding mobile support, and having more in depth analytics on the users profile page. additionally i would like to implement more stringent verification, such as a obfuscated library that detects html injections and other methods for securing.

+=== Conclusion
+the project has been mostly a success, and has been a great learning experience, i have learned a lot about web development, and have a better understanding of the complexities required to create truly random numbers, and securing a web application.

 #pagebreak()
 = Bibliography